DexKit/trading-bot/README.md

     slippagePercentage: 0.01
 ```

-Bot will perform a trade between 5 to 10 minutes worth at medium 7 usd dollares, with this amount it can generate, medium 5 to 10 trades per hour which gives us around 50 dollares per hour, in a day it will be around 1000 usd.
-Bot in each trade will accept a max 1% slippage on the trade.
-This is just an example, bot could be tunned to give more volume, but is recommended not add much volume than necessary, 1000 USD is already enough to be listed on most trackers and keep always your token up to date in terms of pricing.
+The bot will perform a trade between 5 to 10 minutes worth at around $7 USD.
+With this amount, it can generate around 5 to 10 trades per hour, which gives us around $50 USD per hour.
+In a day, it will be around $1000 USD.
+The bot will accept a maximum of 1% slippage on each trade.
+This is just an example, and the bot could be tuned to give more volume, but it's recommended not to add more volume than necessary. $1000 USD is already enough to be listed on most trackers and keep your token's pricing up to date.

-Now before run the bot you need to send native coin to pay gas, and base and quote tokens to the bot.
-We recommend around 3 to 5 times the maxAmounts defined in each side.
+Now, before running the bot, you need to send native coin to pay for gas, and base and quote tokens to the bot.
+We recommend sending around 3 to 5 times the maxAmounts defined on each side.

-After configure the bot you can just run:
+After configuring the bot, you can simply run:

 `yarn start`

-and bot will run till be out of gas.
+and the bot will run until it runs out of gas.